 Try These Natural Remedies for Bipolar Disorder

 Bipolar disorder is a complex mental illness that is often managed using medication, but not always.
 As part of a treatment plan, there are many alternative strategies that can be used to help manage the condition.
 I am on medication, but do a combination of many other things proven to lift mood and manage wellbeing.

-The top three strategies for managing a mental illness are balanced diet, exercise and sleep.
-We can’t function without eating or sleeping, and exercise increases endorphins and therefore our mood.
+The top three strategies for managing a mental illness are eating a balanced diet, exercising and getting adequate sleep.
+We can't function without eating or sleeping, and exercise increases endorphins and therefore our mood.
 We need to make sure we maximize all three.

 1. Eat for Health